ramhee98/MoodleUpdater/README.md

 - **Git Integration**:
   - Clone Moodle's repository from GitHub.
   - Checkout specific branches and sync submodules.
+  - Before updating Moodle, MoodleUpdater now compares the local Moodle version with the latest version available in the configured Git repository.
+This ensures that updates are not performed if not possible, preventing unnecessary downtime.

 - **Automation**:
   - Multithreaded execution for combined tasks.